pamccombs/macys_deal/README.md

 # MacysDeal

 Welcome to MacysDeal!
-This gem will help you find today's Macy's Deals.
+This gem will help you find today's Brad's deals.

 ## Installation